 Starting on the Casper Element mattress, we are feeling a good balance of comfort and support when we are back sleeping.
 Side sleeping, we are feeling a significant amount of pressure on our shoulders and hips.
 Stomach sleeping, the mattress is giving us a decent amount of support under our hips, so we aren’t bowing in there.

-Back sleeping on the Casper, we are feeling a better balance of comfort and support, mostly due to the Zoned Support system in the second layer.
+Back sleeping on the Casper, we are feeling a better balance of comfort and support, mostly due to the Zoned Support system in the second layer (it is one of the best mattresses for back sleepers).
 Side sleeping, we are feeling a bit of pressure on our shoulders and hips, but less than we felt on the Casper Element.
 Stomach sleeping, the Casper Original is not a bad match for us, but primary stomach sleepers might want something more supportive overall.

 On the Casper Nova Hybrid, we are feeling even better support when we are back sleeping.
 The more advanced zoning and addition of coils are ensuring we get support and comfort in the right areas.
 Moving to our sides, the mattress also feels softer than the Element and Original and we are feeling better pressure relief on our shoulders and hips.
 Stomach sleeping, we again need more support under our hips, and we are bowing in at our centers.